jybjones/kiosks/README.md

 # kiosks
 Hi-Fi prototype of a client's new product feature: Kiosks.
+Left image is Invision, designed in Sketch originally, and the right image is the HTML/CSS version.

 ## Host View-1